Early Intervention Practitioner Level 4 Apprenticeship

 Your employer will need to give you time during your working hours each week for activities and learning related to your apprenticeship.
 This is called off-the-job training.

-Thrive will work with schools and Trusts to ensure this time is spent on activities that both build the apprentice’s capabilities and benefit the organisation.
+Thrive will work with employers to ensure this time is spent on activities that both build the apprentice’s capabilities and benefit the organisation.
 For example, apprentices will be taught how to assess and respond to a child’s social and emotional needs using the Thrive Approach then tasked with applying this new knowledge to children in their setting and sharing their findings and recommendations with colleagues.

 Off-the-job training can include: